mushishi78/email-sleuth/README.md

 All other parameters given will also be stored, as well as the ip of the request and a country and city derived from the ip address using [geoip](https://github.com/cjheath/geoip) and [Maxmind](https://www.maxmind.com/en/home).

-To get at the collected data, go to the `\csv` route, log in with the admin credentials supplied as environment variables and a .csv file will be downloaded.
+To get at the collected data, go to the `/csv` route, log in with the admin credentials supplied as environment variables and a .csv file will be downloaded.

-To clear all the previously collected data, go to the `\clear` route, log in with the admin credentials and all the data will be deleted.
+To clear all the previously collected data, go to the `/clear` route, log in with the admin credentials and all the data will be deleted.

 ## Deployment